 Once that happens, optimization will switch automatically to conversions.

 Note that Facebook doesn’t care if your campaign is running for less than a week.
-They also don’t care if you’ve already used up your budget.
+They also don’t care if you’ve already used up your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis..
 Theoretically, you may never switch to optimizing for conversions if you never hit one of those thresholds.

 With this option, Facebook will optimize for both link clicks and conversions until you generate 15-25 conversions or your budget is spent.
 Facebook won’t switch to optimizing for conversions entirely until you reach that 15-25 conversion threshold.

 While you may get more conversions early with this method than with Standard, you’re also at risk of driving lots of traffic without any conversions since Facebook will have a difficult time optimizing for those conversions.